gabriellennon/timeline/README.md

 - **Interactive Features**: The timeline supports zooming, dragging to adjust dates, and inline editing, making it a fully interactive component.
 - **Visual Clarity**: The timeline provides clear visual cues with month labels and appropriate spacing.
 - **Responsive Design**: The component adapts to different screen sizes while maintaining usability.
+- **Unit test**: Some importants unit test to assegure that system works
 - **Theme Support**: The component fully supports light and dark themes with appropriate color adjustments.
 - **Modern UI**: The 3D background and animations create a visually appealing and modern user experience.